DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: Background

 \subsection{Adversarial Perturbation and Attack}

-In the computer vision domain, an adversarial perturbation is a maliciously crafted perturbation of the input sample (image) that can lead to misclassification~\cite{FGSM,PGD} by the model.
-One known perturbation-generating mechanism is gradient-based adversarial attacks, such as the fast gradient sign method (FGSM)~\cite{FGSM}.
-FGSM generates a minimal random modification to the input image in the direction that affects the target classifier prediction.
-A ``small modification'' (perturbation), for instance, changing a single pixel’s color, may be enough to fool the model decision boundaries.
-We observe that adversarial algorithms craft the perturbation in correlation with the DNN dataset ownership IP within hidden layers and thus likely carry sufficient information of the learned knowledge to be used as an IP protection mechanism.
-We use foolbox\cite{foolbox}, a standard library that implements various adversarial attacks.
-Finally, we select FGSM as the best option.
+An adversarial perturbation refers to an intentionally created perturbation of an input sample that can lead to its misclassification by a machine learning model~\cite{FGSM,PGD,wang2022octopus}.
+Gradient-based adversarial attacks are well-known for generating such perturbations, including the fast gradient sign method (FGSM)~\cite{FGSM}.
+Gradient-based adversarial attacks generate a minimal perturbation to the input sample in a direction that most significantly impacts the prediction of the target classifier.
+This ``small modification,'' which might be as subtle as changing a single pixel's color, can potentially disrupt the model's decision boundaries.
+For \sysname, we have chosen to use FGSM for its simplicity and satisfactory performance in generating adversarial images.
+We employ Foolbox~\cite{foolbox}, a commonly used library, to facilitate our experiments.

-FGSM is a gradient-based adversarial algorithm proposed by Goodfellow~\cite{FGSM}.
-Assuming the original image is $x$, $\bigtriangledown$ is the slight permutation applied to $x$ that produces the adversarial sample $\bar{x}$.
-The training process starts with the goal of maximizing the loss function $J(x,y)$ to obtain the adversarial sample $\bar{x}$.
-Maximizing $J$ means the noise-added samples no longer belong to class $y$, thus accomplishing the goal.
-In the entire optimisation process, the $L_{\infty}$ constraint $\left \| \bar{x}-x \right \|_{\infty} \leq \epsilon$ must be satisfied.
-In summary, the FGSM adversarial examples can be obtained by the following equation:
+FGSM is a gradient-based adversarial attack algorithm~\cite{FGSM}.
+Let us consider $x$ as the original image and $\bigtriangledown$ as a slight perturbation applied to $x$, which leads to the creation of an adversarial sample, denoted as $\bar{x}$.
+The training process seeks to maximize the loss function $J(x,y)$ to derive the adversarial sample $\bar{x}$, which no longer belongs to class $y$.
+The entire optimization process has to fulfill the $L_{\infty}$ constraint $\left \| \bar{x}-x \right \|_{\infty} \leq \epsilon$.
+Accordingly, FGSM adversarial examples can be produced using the following equation:

+Here, $sgn$ is the sign function, $J(f(x),y)$ is the loss function of the model's prediction for input $x$ and the true label $y$, and $\epsilon$ is a small constant which controls the magnitude of the perturbation.